Paris-bound Air India flight returns to Delhi after suspected tyre burst | Business

 Sources in the know said the aircraft had apparently suffered a tyre burst and that there were more than 200 passengers onboard the plane.

+According to the Flight Radar app, the airplane, a Boeing 787-8 Dreamliner, circled over Charkhi Dadri in Haryana, about 100 kms from Delhi, for about 40 minutes before landing safely at the Delhi airport.

-According to the airline, the aircraft is undergoing necessary checks and alternate arrangements are being planned for the passengers of AI143.
+The airline said the aircraft is undergoing necessary checks, and alternate arrangements are being planned for the passengers of AI143.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)